 Protect private keys

-Code signing best practices: Generate and store private keys in a secure manner
+Code signing requirements: Generate and store private keys in a secure manner

-DigiCert recommends developers take precautions when implementing their code-signing process and securing the private keys associated with their signing certificates.
+DigiCert requires developers to meet the new private key protection requirements in the code signing baseline requirements when implementing their code-signing process and securing the private keys associated with their signing certificates.

 Limit access to keys